 Priority Spokane’s current priority: Reducing the harmful impact of trauma and violence on children and families across Spokane County through the expansion of Peer Support.

-CTSE and Priority Spokane combined efforts in support of this priority by providing virtual COVID Stress & Trauma Education Programs (STEP).
+CTSE and Priority Spokane combined efforts in support of this priority by providing virtual and in person COVID Stress & Trauma Education Programs (STEP).